dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

    pgcopydb list sequences: List all the source sequences to copy data from
    usage: pgcopydb list sequences  --source ...

-     --source          Postgres URI to the source database
+     --source            Postgres URI to the source database --filter <filename> Use the filters defined in <filename>
+     --list-skipped      List only tables that are setup to be skipped

 .. _pgcopydb_list_indexes: